open-compensation-token-license/octl/README.md

 0xf9f943202809545CDd8dcD95b8bBb314f7f8ee85

 ## OCTL puzzle pieces as NFTs
-Following the famous "the whole is greater than the sum of its parts" phrase we want to encourage you to buy unique puzzles to support the OCTL development.
-This gives you the chance to own a unique piece of art inspired and powered by the OCTL.
-Therefore we've created the website https://nftpuzzle.license-token.com/.
-Feel free to puzzle to support the OCTL but kindly note that each puzzle piece is just a piece of art and does not represent a share on the OCTL itself.
+The Open Compensation Token License (OCTL link https://github.com/open-compensation-token-license/license/blob/main/LICENSE.txt) aims to enable massive co-creation and collaboration in a web3/blockchain style.
+Following the paradigm that "the whole is greater than the sum of its parts" we encourage you to collect unique puzzles to support the OCTL development (link: https://github.com/open-compensation-token-license/octl).
+Once the puzzle is complete, it represents the bigger picture, and it connects all collectors.
+You have the special opportunity to own a unique piece of internet history.
+Therefore, we've created the website https://nftpuzzle.license-token.com/.

+Disclaimer: In order to avoid any kind of confusion or misunderstandings: Each puzzle piece is a collectible piece of art and does not represent a share on the OCTL itself.

 # Contract reachability
 The OCTL can be reached for testing in different networks.